 By the time December rolls around, it feels like Christmas has already been in full swing in London for several months.
 Here's a reminder of some of the festivities taking place around town (though do check opening times around Christmas Day itself, as they may vary):

-EVER AFTER GARDEN: Mayfair's Grosvenor Square is aglow with 20,000 illuminated roses, forming the Ever After Garden.
+EVER AFTER GARDEN: Mayfair's Grosvenor Square is aglow with 25,000 illuminated roses, forming the Ever After Garden.
 The installation is a fundraiser for the Royal Marsden Hospital Cancer Charity, and though it's free to visit, you're invited to dedicate a rose to a loved one (suggested minimum donation £10).
-From 23 November, 3pm-9pm
+16 November-19 December, 3pm-9pm

-WINTER WONDERLAND: Once again, the huge festive funfair takes over Hyde Park, with rollercoasters and fairground rides, theatre and circus shows, an ice kingdom, ice rink, food and drink stalls, a Christmas market, and ice rink and plenty more.
+WINTER WONDERLAND: Once again, the huge festive funfair has taken over Hyde Park, with rollercoasters and fairground rides, theatre and circus shows, an ice kingdom, food and drink stalls, a Christmas market, ice rink and plenty more.
 Be aware that you still need to book your entry in advance this year.
-18 November 2022-2 January 2023
+17 November-1 January

 SANTA'S GROTTOS: The man in red makes multiple appearances in London at this time of year, at grottos and meet-and-greets all over town.
 You'll need to book way in advance for most of them — here's the lowdown on Santa's grottos in London this year.